HoangNguyenM/Bootcamp_Team_Renegade/README.md

 The information that we work with decide the dataset.
 There are two types of information we want to focus on: the news and financial reports release.

 1. For the financial release component:
-- data gathering is performed in financial_ratio.py
+- Data gathering is performed in "financial_ratio.py"
-- linear regression model is performed in linear_regression.py, the data are transformed using powertransform (Box-Cox) before running the linear model for better result
+- Linear regression model is performed in "linear_regression.py", the data are transformed using powertransform (Box-Cox) before running the linear model for better result
-- random forest model is performed in random_forest.ipynb, ProfileReport was performed on the features first in order to detect variables with high correlations and remove some of those variables, we also run powertransform on the remaining features before running random forest
+- Random forest model is performed in "random_forest.ipynb", ProfileReport was performed on the features first in order to detect variables with high correlations and remove some of those variables, we also run powertransform on the remaining features before running random forest
+- A demonstration of features correlations are shown in "Profile Report on Financial Ratios.html"
 2. For the news component:
-- data gathering and PCA are performed in news_read.ipynb, the news gathering uses same stocks and same dates as the financial ratios above for potential combination in the future.
+- Data gathering and PCA are performed in "news_read.ipynb", the news gathering uses same stocks and same dates as the financial ratios above for potential combination in the future.

 Intermediary results:
 The data are successfully gathered based on 10 stocks with quarterly data from the past 10 years.
 The data set has been formated in the wanted structure.
 However more data may be needed to improve the model.